If you’re a couple wanting to get married in a place that’s not only stunning but also full of adventure, look no further than Germany.

 What Time of Year Is Best to Get Married in Germany?

-Summer is one of the best seasons to get married in Germany, we’d argue, due to the largest number of activities and venues being accessible.
-But, each season has its benefits, which we’ll share below.
+Summer is one of the best seasons to get married in Germany, I’d argue, due to the largest number of activities and venues being accessible.
+But, each season has its benefits, which I’ll share below.

 Winter weddings in Germany are a snow lover’s dream.
 In particular, Bavaria is full of spectacular ski destinations for an adventure wedding.
 For non-skiers and snowboarders, you can try your hand at ice skating across one of the many frozen lakes or sledding down one of the many groomed sledding paths.
 Enjoying the luxurious saunas and wellness spas for a more relaxed wedding experience is also possible.
 While Germany does not get as much snow as its neighbors in Austria and Switzerland, if you time things right, you can elope in a winter wonderland.